Uberspace/lab/source/guide_pretix.rst

 Step 6
 ------
-Initialize the Pretix_ database tables and generate the static files:
+Initialize the pretix_ database tables and generate the static files:

 ::